xzito/portfolio/README.md

-# Portfolios
+# Portfolio

-A WordPress CPT for portfolios.
+A WordPress CPT for a portfolio.

 ## Environment Setup